What Would Sophia Loren Do?: Plot

 Nancy Kulik, a mother and grandmother, finds her strength and joy through the work of her idol, actress Sophia Loren.
 Loren, Edoardo Ponti, and Regina K. Scully also appear in the film.

 Production

-Regina K. Scully wanted to make a film about her mother's love of Sophia Loren, her family and after discussing the idea with Ross Kauffman who agreed to direct the project.
+Regina K. Scully wanted to make a film about her mother's love of Sophia Loren and her family after discussing the idea with Ross Kauffman, who agreed to direct the project.
 The film had begun production prior to Scully serving as a producer on The Life Ahead (which also starred Loren), which granted her the opportunity to arrange a meeting between her mother and Loren.

 Release

 The film was released on January 15, 2021, on Netflix.